 I am currently full for supervisees.

-I love speaking with educators, school counselors, and therapists about how to best support LGBTQ+ youth AND how to support guardians of LGBTQ+ youth.
+I love speaking with educators, school counselors, and therapists about how to best support autistic youth, LGBTQ+ youth AND how to support guardians of LGBTQ+ and/or autistic youth.

 I also enjoy talking about the fundamentals of Play Therapy, especially Child-Centered Play Therapy and creating group therapy curriculum.